 How do you keep muffins from getting soggy?
 Before storing freshly-baked muffins in an air-tight container, allow them to sit uncovered on a baking rack for an hour or two.
 This will allow enough time for excess heat to escape (heat causes condensation) and for additional excess moisture to be evaporated.
 Line a container or resealable plastic bag with a paper towel or thin kitchen cloth.
 Arrange the muffins in a single row and then cover them with another paper towel or cloth.
 Seal the container.

-Courses Breakfast, Brunch, Snack, Dessert
+- Category: Breakfast, Brunch, Snack, Dessert

 HOMEMADE BLUEBERRY MUFFINS > PIN IT TO PINTEREST